Festivals & Events

 During the third full weekend in May, a hundred portable mikoshi shrines, stately parades, and lots of sake come together to create the Asakusa Sanja Festival.
 Join in the high-spirited atmosphere and celebrate the founders of Sensoji Temple at one of Tokyo's top three festivals.

 Most events are centered around Sensoji Temple and Asakusa Shrine and can be easily accessed by train, however, the mikoshi parade around the whole Asakusa area.

-The temple is a 5-minute walk from Asakusa Station, served by the Ginza Line, Asakusa Line and Tobu Railway Line.
+The temple is a five-minute walk from Asakusa Station, served by the Ginza Line, Asakusa Line and Tobu Railway Line.

-A true feast for the senses, the Sanja Matsuri features around 100 mikoshi, portable shrines into which Shinto gods are symbolically placed.
+A true feast for the senses, the Sanja Festival features around 100 mikoshi, portable shrines into which Shinto gods are symbolically placed.

 Neighborhood mikoshi teams then parade the shrines through the streets, vigorously calling out and jolting the massive shrines as they go.

 This tradition is said to bring good fortune to Asakusa's businesses and residents.
 The shrines range in size from the three huge mikoshi of Asakusa Shrine to cute miniature versions carried by neighborhood children.

 The festival begins with the Daigyoretsu Parade on Friday afternoon.
 A parade of priests, geisha, and officials all wearing Edo-period costumes proceed from Yanagi-dori Street to Asakusa Shrine, accompanied by musicians riding on decorated floats while playing flutes and drums.
 After a Shinto prosperity ceremony, the first portable shrines start jostling through the streets and the party starts.